Listen to an audio file of this tool.

 Now Is the Right Time!

-As a parent, you play an essential role in your teen’s success.
-There are intentional ways to grow a healthy parent-teen relationship and setting up a daily routine surrounding homework provides a perfect opportunity.
+As a parent or someone in a parenting role, you play an essential role in your 15-year-old teen’s success.
+There are intentional ways to grow a healthy parent-teen relationship, and setting up a daily homework routine provides a perfect opportunity.

-Teens and emerging young adults ages 15-19 are in the process of adapting their early school age learning habits to meet the more demanding workload.
-They are in the process of establishing critical learning habits including how they approach research and study that will extend throughout their school years.
+Teens and emerging young adults age 15 are in the process of adapting their early school-age learning habits to meet their more demanding workload.
+They are in the process of establishing critical learning habits, including how they approach research and study, that will extend throughout their school years.
 In addition to managing daily homework assignments, fifteen-to-nineteen-year-olds will be assigned longer-term projects as well.
 These may include research, writing, coordinating with a group, and reading novels or longer works of nonfiction.
 Frequently, teachers leave the planning and organizing of those projects up to the students.
-In these situations, teens have not fully built project management skills so it can become a significant challenge for them as they not only have to tackle new, more challenging content, but they also have to figure out how to work on the project over time.
-This can be a great test of parents’ patience.
+In these situations, teens may be challenged not only by having to tackle new, more difficult content, but also figuring out how to work on the project over time.
+This can be a great test of patience.

-For most students and their parents, homework is a nightly and ongoing reality.
-And, research shows parents do indeed play a key role.
-High achieving students are more likely motivated by themselves, parents, and teachers who have regular homework that is well structured and organized in a bright home environment than compared with lower achievers.1 Teens whose parents are involved in supporting learning at home and are engaged in their school community have more consistent attendance, better social skills, and higher grade point averages and test scores than those children without involved parents.2 Indeed the best predictor of students’ academic achievement is parental involvement.
+For most teens, homework is a nightly and ongoing reality.
+And, research shows a parent or someone in a parenting role plays a key role.
+Teens who have a parent or someone in a parenting role involved in supporting their learning at home and engaged in their school community have more consistent attendance, better social skills, and higher grade point averages and test scores than those teens without.1 Indeed, the best predictor of students’ academic achievement is parental involvement.

 Yet, there are challenges.
-You may discover outdated and uncompleted assignments crumpled in your teen’s backpack.
+You may discover outdated and incomplete assignments crumpled in your teen’s backpack.
 Or, your teen may procrastinate on a long-term project until it becomes a crisis the night before it’s due.
-If we question their work, teens may engage us in power struggles when they have other goals in mind.
+Questioning their work may result in power struggles when they have other goals in mind.

 While getting a regular homework routine going might be a challenge, it can be a positive experience and promote valuable skills for school and life success.
 The steps below include specific, practical strategies along with effective conversation starters to support a homework routine in cooperative ways without a daily struggle.

-Teens and emerging young adults will require managing a larger and more complex workload and new study skills along with longer-term projects.
+Teens and emerging young adults are managing a larger and more complex workload and new study skills along with longer-term projects.
 This will take a whole new level of planning and organization.
-Layered in with the day-to-day school assignments, there may also be future academic goals they want to reach (like going to college) which will require planning and incremental action steps.
-School work and school goals can become our daily challenges if we don’t create regular routines with input from our teens in advance, clarify roles and responsibilities, and establish a plan for success.
+Layered in with the day-to-day school assignments, there may also be future academic goals they want to reach (like going to college), which will require planning and incremental action steps.
+Schoolwork and school goals can become your daily challenges if you don’t create regular routines with input from your teen in advance, clarify roles and responsibilities, and establish a plan for success.

 - greater cooperation and motivation;

-- trust in each other that we have the competence to complete our responsibilities with practice and care;
+- trust in each other that you have the competence to complete your responsibilities with practice and care;

-- learning about our teen’s school curriculum; and
+- opportunities to learn about your teen’s school curriculum; and

 - added daily peace of mind.